On this page

 Solution

-Using Xoxoday Compass, the company was able to simplify commission calculations, boost the visibility of the sales team's performance, and increase sales commission transparency to the end users.
+Using Compass, the company was able to simplify commission calculations, boost the visibility of the sales team's performance, and increase sales commission transparency to the end users.

 Compass sales performance management solution provides: